Now I lay me down to sleep,

 Amara: Age Ten

-I never knew anything different.
-My twin brother and I were born in the 'Les Bonnes Soeurs Couvent' The Good Sisters Convent.
+I have never known anything different.
+My twin brother and I were born in the 'Les Bonnes Soeurs Couvent' which in English, translated as The Good Sisters Convent.

-Our mother was unmarried and with child.
-She arrived at the convent, seeking refuge and redemption.
-Her only crime was that she'd fallen in love.
-Soon after giving birth, she died, having suffered a haemorrhage.
+Our mother was unmarried and with child when she arrived at the convent, seeking refuge and redemption.
+Her only crime was that she had fallen in love.
+Soon after giving birth, she died having suffered a haemorrhage.

-She never disclosed the identity of our father, so we were placed in the 'Enfants du Seigneur orphelinat' The Children Of The Lord Orphanage, in the port city of Marseille, on the southern coast of France.
+She never disclosed the identity of our father, so we were placed into the care of the 'Enfants du Seigneur orphelinat' which in English, translated as The Children Of The Lord Orphanage in the port city of Marseille, which was situated on the southern coast of France.

-Boys and girls were divided from one another, usually, but Petr was different.
-My brother was born deaf, and only I could communicate with him.
-It wasn't a recognised sign language of any sort, just one that we developed between us.
+Boys and girls were usually divided and housed in segregation, but Petr was different from the other children.
+My brother was born deaf and only I could communicate with him.
+It wasn't a recognised sign language of any sort, just one that we developed between ourselves.
 It was also the reason why Petr was still here with me.
 Nobody wanted the burden of a deaf child.
 And for once, we were glad.

 Our greatest fear was that we would be separated at some point and that I would be left here all alone.
-We promised one another, if that were ever to happen, that we would find each other again one day.
+We promised that if it happened, we would find each other again one day.

 We both promised.

-Boys tended not to stay with us long.
+Boys tended not to stay with us for long.
 They were considered useful and would be placed straight up for adoption.
-The girls, however, were considered a burden and a financial strain.
+Girls were considered a burden and a financial strain.
 We were not deemed worthy of an education.
-Instead, we were taught to cook and clean, learn our place in society and hope to marry well.
+Instead, we were taught to cook and clean, learn our place in society, and hope to marry well.

-Ten girls share this room with me.
-They range between the ages of three and fifteen.
+Ten girls shared this room with me.
+They ranged between the ages of three and fifteen.
 One of the girls had turned sixteen during the spring.
-She will be gone by the time I wake tomorrow, they always were.
+She would be gone by the time I wake-up tomorrow, they always are.

-The young women that came of age, would vanish during the night.
+Each young woman who came of age would vanish during the night.
 It would happen on the same night, every year.
 The last day of summer.
 In their place, Sister Mary Agnes would receive a large sum of gold.

 Every single time.

-As soon as the first-morning sunlight spilt through the dormitory, I noticed the empty bed.
+As soon as the first-morning sunlight pooled in through the dormitory windows, I noticed the empty bed.